broughtong/car-detector/README.md

 Train unet using python trian_unet.py
 Optional flags --num_channels 3 (1/2/3) --lanoise and --numc 2 (2/3)

+# Train the networks
+The MaskRCNN network can be trained by running networks/maskrcnn/training.py Alternatively, you can run the files in network/ to train the other networks.

 ## Evaluation

 For pointnet use networkEval.py
 Make sure the feature transform flag is set correctly.

-# Train the networks
-The MaskRCNN network can be trained by running networks/maskrcnn/training.py The networks can be trained by running networks/